BAE-JI-WANG/bsp-user-manual/source/approval/en/user_guide_approval_en.md

+---
+title   : Approval
+service : approval
+en : true
+...

 <!-- TOC -->

 #	Approval

-Provides features to deal with approvals required in various issues.You can not only make a draft of a document but also make report to and conduct approval process.
+Provides features to deal with approvals required in various issues.
+You can not only make a draft of a document but also make report to and conduct approval process.
 Also, you can check approval history and make an announcement related to an approval in the past.

-**Managing Approval and Approval History***
 Following is how to manage approval and approval history with Approval Service.

 --------------------------------------------------------------------------------